easeghehey/research-work-at-AMHR-lab/README.md

 setcover_num.py:
 Has an interface.
 Prompts user for universal set and for a number of subsets, then finds the optimal collection of subsets which altogether make the universal set.

+### Testing:

+If you navigate to `set\ cover/test` you can see the jupyter notebook which I used to come test the logic of the algorithm